 Teachers and coaches can help decrease the risk of tick bites when watching children at recess or coaching them outdoors.
 Adults responsible for children during outside activities should know what to do if a child has a tick.
 Prompt attention can help prevent Lyme disease.

-Download a printable document to share with your child's teaches and coaches.
+Download a printable document to share with your child's teachers and coaches.